ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 </tr>
 <tr>
 <td class="cCommand">push</td>
 <td class="cDescription">Upload a module to Ballerina Central.
-For more information, see <a href="/swan-lake/learn/how-to-publish-modules">How to Publish a Module</a>.
+For more information, see <a href="/swan-lake/learn/publishing-modules-to-ballerina-central">Publishing Modules to Ballerina Central</a>.
 </td>
 </tr>
 <tr>